mozilla/inv-tool/docs/invtool.man.rst

 By default the decommission command will do the following to a system:

-- Set the system status to 'decommissioned' (override with --decommission-system-status)
+- Set the system status to 'decommissioned' (override with ``--decommission-system-status``)
-- Attempt to convert the system to use SREG objects (override with --no-convert-to-sreg)
+- Attempt to convert the system to use SREG objects (override with ``--no-convert-to-sreg``)
-- Look for any SREG objects associated with a system and remove them from DNS (override with --no-decommission-sreg)
+- Decommission any SREG by removing it from DNS and setting its IP/FQDN to decommissioned values (override with ``--no-decommission-sreg``)
 - Disables any HWAdapter objects attached to decommissioned SREG objects.

 A decommissioned SREG *IS NOT DELETED*.
 It merely has its fqdn and IP